 - Programs in place to ensure that the workplace is safe and that employees are protected from workplace hazards

 With the pandemic, many companies have focused heavily on COVID response at the expense of other occupational healthcare needs.
 Before COVID, having a written Injury and Illness Prevention Plan and an Airborne Transmissible Disease plan was required for most companies.
 As we face ever-changing requirements in our corporate response to COVID, this is the time to refocus our attention.
 Now more than ever, corporate leadership understands the direct correlation between employee health and company productivity/profitability.
-That correlation continues throughout all of the occupational health industry, far beyond COVID.
+That correlation continues throughout all the occupational health industry, far beyond COVID.

 Upcoming Webinar – The COVID Coaster